 Killeshin N.S. is a spacious modern two storey building built in 2012.
 The school stands on an impressive site of over four and a half acres in the heart of Killeshin country side.

-It is a bright, spacious, modern two storey building with sixteen
+It is a bright and modern two storey building with sixteen

 The building was designed to optimise the learning experience for